General University Reference Utility

 - The author may receive reasonable royalty payments for University personnel-initiated works used in Penn State courses consistent with University policy IP04.

-Other Policies in this Manual may have specific application and should be referred to, especially:
+Other Policies may have specific application and should be referred to, especially:

 HR91 - Conflict of Interest,